Yoimut

 Yoimut or Yo'yomat (c.
-1856 1937) was a Yokuts woman who was the last speaker of the Chunut language of central California.
-Josie Alonzo (Note: Her adopted colonization name.) has also been recorded as the last "full-blooded" Chunut.
+1856 1937), also known as Josie Alonzo, (Note: Her adopted colonization name.) was a Yokuts woman who was the last speaker of the Chunut language of central California.
+She has also been recorded as the last "full-blooded" Chunut.
 She was a noted polyglot, speaking 8 different Yokutsan languages along with English and Spanish.
 She was among the last indigenous inhabitants of Tulare Lake, before being forcibly removed by Anglo-American settlers.
 She was an informant to anthropologists Frank F. Latta and A. H. Gayton.

 Biography

 Early life

 Before Yoimut was born, her parents lived at the Chunut village of Heuumne 4 mi south of Waukena.
 Her father was named Po-kah-sah and her mother was Te-ta-we-cot.
 Te-ta-we-cot was born at the Wowol village of Chawlowin on Atwell Island, one of several islands on the lake.
 Te-ta-we-cot had a son named Wehpes (also known as Bill Foster.)
 Yoimut's maternal grandfather was head of the Wowol nation, who was succeeded by his oldest brother Teh-nih-pahs, who died at Sulawlahne, four miles south of Farmersville, California.